arangodb/docs/3.10/aql/graphs-all-shortest-paths.md

 - **startVertex** `TO` **targetVertex** (both string\|object): the two vertices between which the paths will be computed.
 This can be specified in the form of a ID string or in the form of a document with the attribute `_id`.
-All other values will lead to a warning and an empty result.
+All other values result in a warning and an empty result.
 If one of the specified documents does not exist, the result is empty as well and there is no warning.
 - `GRAPH` **graphName** (string): the name identifying the named graph.
 Its vertex and edge collections will be looked up.